SolaceLabs/customer-controlled-region-reference-architectures/eks/README.md

 ### Deploying Storage Class <a name="eks-deploy-storage"></a>

-There are two options for persistent storage that work well with Solace PubSub+ Cloud.
+There are two options for persistent storage that work well with Solace Cloud.

-We recommend using GP2 as its performance can be configured by simply increasing the size of the disk, which can be done from within Solace PubSub+ Cloud.
+We recommend using GP2 as its performance can be configured by simply increasing the size of the disk, which can be done from within Solace Cloud.

 Create a GP2 storage class with these recommended settings: